Making nutrient density your hobby is one of the very best things you can do for your health…

 – Stir a generous spoonful through your mash

-– Stir a spoonful into your cooled apples sauce to serve with pork
+– Stir a spoonful into your cooled apple sauce to serve with pork

 – Add leftover kraut juice to salad dressings and sauces (like guacamole)

 – Garnish a bowl of soup with a big spoonful of kraut

 – Once you’ve successfully reintroduced eggs, add kraut to any egg dish.
 Great with omelettes and fried eggs!